faltiska/Matcha-TTS-24k/README.md

 - I have implemented a corpus mel precomputation script
 - I have included a matmul precision auto-config
 - I have added 2 more ODE solvers
-- I have implemented a GPU version of the maximum_path method used in the monotonic_align module
+- I have switched to the Super-MAS monotonic_align implementation
 - I found a series of performance improvements
+- I made changes to get the entire Lightning module compiled, improving performance

 # Learning gradients